MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-setup-dbt.md

 ---
-title: Set up dbt with a Fabric data warehouse
+title: Set up dbt for Fabric Data Warehouse
-description: In this tutorial step, learn how to use dbt with Fabric data warehouse.
+description: In this tutorial, learn how to use the dbt adapter for Fabric Data Warehouse. dbt (Data Build Tool) is an open-source framework for SQL-first transformation.
 author: MarkPryceMaherMSFT
 ms.author: maprycem
 ms.reviewer: wiassaf